Can't see images? Try the web version of this email.

 THE VILLAGE STAR-REVUE At this point, it's a monthly print newspaper distributed free of charge in the finest apartment buildings, supermarkets, pizza shops, theaters and local shops in both the East and West Village.
 Coverage will include local government including community boards and local schools, as well as local theater, music, dance and art.
 Also: interviews with interesting personalities and the issues of the day, including land use, regulations and culture at-large.
 He's looking for writers and sales people.
 Freelance writing rates start at $100 a story and up, ad commissions are 25%.
 Interested?
 Call or write George Fiala at gbrook8344@gmail.com or (917) 652-9128.

-PLAYWRIGHT SOPHIA MURASHKOVSKY ROMMA ORGANIZES HER SECOND PROGRAM ON HOLOCAUST AND GLOBAL ANTISEMITISM AT NY BAR ASSOCIATION
+PLAYWRIGHT SOPHIA MURASHKOVSKY ROMMA ORGANIZES HER SECOND PROGRAM ON HOLOCAUST AND GLOBAL ANTISEMITISM AT NYC BAR ASSOCIATION

-These meetings are significant in that they bring American legal minds to bear on how legislation and levers of government have been used to reassert nationalism and ethnic identity worldwide.
-Astoundingly, some European countries are adopting legislation that repudiates their countries' complicity with the Nazis and participation in the Holocaust.
+These meetings are significant in that they bring attention to how legislation and levers of government are being used to reassert nationalism and ethnic identity worldwide.
+Astoundingly, some European countries are adopting legislation repudiating their countries' complicity with the Nazis and participation in the Holocaust.
 Daniel E. Karson, a lawyer and business risk consultant, traced how laws of this type were introduced in nine European countries from 2011 to 2023, stopping only with Russian's invasion of Ukraine, when smaller countries and former Soviet satellites suddenly had something more important to worry about than expunging their historical guilt.
-One of the afternoon's most chilling presentations was a presentation by South African born lawyer Trevor Norwitz, a partner at Wachtell, Lipton, Rosen & Katz in NYC, portraying the International Court of Justice as one more international institution to have its legitimacy and credibility undermined by by anti Israel hate.
+One of the afternoon's most chilling presentations was a talk by South African born lawyer Trevor Norwitz, a partner at Wachtell, Lipton, Rosen & Katz in NYC, portraying the International Court of Justice as an international institution having its legitimacy and credibility undermined by anti-Israel hate.
 Panelists included lawyers, diplomats, scholars and Holocaust survivors.
-It's worth taking the time to watch this recording of the affair.
+It's worth taking the time to watch this video recording of the affair.
 Go here.

 Jonathan